-Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by [OP, please insert the date: 1224 months after entry into force of this Directive].
-They shall forthwith communicate to the Commission the text of those provisions.

-When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-Member States shall determine how such reference is to be made.

-2. Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.
+- 1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by ...
+[24 months from the date of entry into force of this Directive].
+They shall immediately inform the Commission thereof. - When Member States adopt those measures, they shall contain a reference to this Directive or shall be accompanied by such a reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by the Member States. - 2.
+Member States shall communicate to the Commission the text of the main measures of national law which they adopt in the field covered by this Directive.

-Entry into force
+Article 23 Entry into force